Will your CMS make, or break your company’s 2020?

 The downside of Headless is that it’s just not as sophisticated as its Traditional predecessors.
 Marketing editors have to publish content without a presentation layer or preview option (which can feel like writing in the dark).
 And while storing content separately from its presentation provides the flexibility to integrate with new channels, developers still have to build separate data pipelines for every touchpoint that they add.
 This may not be too complex for building mobile apps and web applications, but connecting to the rest of your marketing stack might mean creating and maintaining multiple and individual integration points.

-A Hybrid Cloud CMS is Built to Connect Experiences
+A Hybrid Headless CMS is Built to Connect Experiences

-A Hybrid Cloud solution combines a Traditional presentation layer with Headless architecture.
+A Hybrid CMS combines a traditional presentation layer with Headless architecture.
 By delivering page driven content and offering modern integrations, a Hybrid system empowers both editors and developers.

 The agility of seamless integrations not only drives faster innovation, but enables you to apply analytics and user data across channels to improve customer targeting and personalization.
 And what’s more, with fewer integration challenges across your entire digital landscape, the customer’s overall experience becomes more consistent.